stephenberry/glaze/docs/binary.md

 >
 > Glaze does include some validation for binary input, but this should be seen as a final line of defense.

+> [!IMPORTANT]
+>
+> Glaze will be adding a fully checked binary (BEVE) parsing option, but this does not currently exist.
+So, do not use BEVE for open APIs where users could send corrupt/invalid input with the current codebase.

 ## Untagged Binary

 By default Glaze will handle structs as tagged objects, meaning that keys will be written/read.
 However, structs can be written/read without tags by using the option `structs_as_arrays` or the functions `glz::write_binary_untagged` and `glz::read_binary_untagged`.